 Use Reliable Sources

 When considering financial advice, it’s important to first use reliable sources.
 This means doing research into the credentials of any financial advisors you are considering and being aware of any potential biases they may have.
-It can also mean using varied sources from reputable organizations that have reviewed or examined data, such as publications from educational institutions, advocacy groups, and trade associations.
+It can also mean using varied sources from reputable organizations that have analyzed or examined data, such as publications from educational institutions, advocacy groups, and trade associations.

 It’s also crucial to focus on the accuracy of information.
-Any financial advice should include an evaluation of risk aversion and a balanced review of potential returns to understand the mechanics underlying advice.
+Any financial advice should include an evaluation of risk aversion and a balanced analysis of potential returns to understand the mechanics underlying advice.
 Familiarizing yourself with industry standards such as the Financial Industry Regulatory Authority (FINRA) can provide guidance on acceptable practices to avoid potential fraudulent guidance.

 When exploring existing financial advice given through memes and social media posts, it is essential to remain skeptical and question where the information comes from and whether there is proof or evidence cited to back up any claims presented in these posts.
 In some cases, memes can be humorous accounts; yet it is critical not to mistake jokes for sound financial advice that is backed by credible information or data points.
 Therefore, when utilizing memes for financial guidance it is best practice to consult only with credible sources before investing any money towards the offered advice.